 A bit about Us

-York, we both spent a lot of time in and around the water, he on the Gulf of Mexico and me on Lake
+both spent a lot of time in and around the water, he on the Gulf of Mexico and me on Lake Ontario.
+This

-the captain is one smart guy, and he devised a plan.
-He purchased a nice, zippy powerboat, and
+captain is one smart guy, and he devised a plan.
+He purchased a nice, zippy powerboat, and soon

-soon convinced me that with the right weather window out of Palm Beach we could be in the
+convinced me that with the right weather window out of Palm Beach we could be in the Bahamas in a

-Bahamas in a couple of hours.
-That began an 8 year period of 2-3 trips a year for 10-14 days each.
+couple of hours.
+That began an 8 year period of 2-3 Bahamas trips a year for 10-14 days each.
+We

 |The captain and chief engineer at the Hope Town Lodge tiki